 In this business, when you fall, you fall fast.

 It is six years ago since I last reviewed an LG mobile phone.
-The LG G4 was decent enough, but it offered nothing outstanding.
+The G4 was decent enough, but it offered nothing outstanding.

 And that was the problem.
 It’s phones fell out of favour because they didn’t offer anything special.